-Miracle Monocle is now open for regular submissions.
-The floodgates will be open through January 1st or until we reach our 500-submission quota.
-Please refrain from sending us more than one submission during each editorial cycle and follow our genre-specific guidelines (see below) carefully.
+Miracle Monocle is now closed for regular submissions.
+The floodgates will re-open May 1st.
+When that happens, we ask that writers refrain from sending us more than one submission during each editorial cycle and follow our genre-specific guidelines (see below) carefully.
 Regular submissions to the journal are currently free.

 In the fall, we read for the Miracle Monocle Award for Ambitious Student Writers and the Miracle Monocle Award for Innovative Writing.
 All entries to the competition are considered for publication in the journal.
 In the Spring, we publish the results of the annual Calvino Prize, an award recognizing outstanding fiction in the fabulist mode.
 This award is facilitated by the University of Louisville and comes with a $2000 cash prize and other honors.
 To enter to win this competition, please follow the submission guidelines published here.

-The staff of Miracle Monocle is thrilled to announce the publication of the first volume in its new micro-anthology series: Queer, Rural, American.
-Our mission is to offer a platform to underserved communities and to illuminate underexplored territories for our readers.
+Miracle Monocle is thrilled to announce the publication of the debut volume in its micro-anthology series: Queer, Rural, American.
+Our mission is to offer a platform to underserved communities and to illuminate under-explored territories for our readers.
 Queer, Rural, American is available for purchase in the Miracle Monocle offices, on the Blurb platform, and via Amazon and Barnes & Noble.
-We will open for submissions to our next volume in the series soon.

 GENRE CATEGORY GUIDELINES